FurTrader/OverkillSolarBMS/BLE _bluetooth_protocol.md

 * The current versions advertise characteristics of "READ" and "WRITE WITHOUT RESPONSE"

-Characteristic FF02 is also called 0x0015 in wireshark.
+Characteristic FF02 is also called 0x0015 in (either wireshark or GATTTOOLS, I forget).
 I dont know why but near as I can tell, FF02 and 0x0015 are the same thing.
 characteristic FF01 is also known as 0x0011.

-To send data to the BMS, write to characteristic 0x0015.
+To send data to the BMS, write to characteristic FF02.
 The payload data will be relayed to the UART.

-Any data that comes into the BLE module from the UART will be returned in a notification from characteristic FF01, also known as 0x0011.
+Any data that comes into the BLE module from the UART will be returned in a notification from characteristic FF01.
 Some messages (the basic info message) are broken up and returned in 2 consecutive notifications

 # Examples: